xhenos/kodo/content/extensions/index.md

 import ExtensionList from '~/components/ExtensionList.vue'

-Here is a list of all available extensions you can download to use with Tachiyomi.
+List of available extensions to use with Tachiyomi, you can download them from here or from the app.

 <ExtensionList />